cartagenae/X_Walk/README.md

 __After installing the requirements file:__

 * Place the x_walk.py file in the same folder where the Excel file you're working with is located at.
-* Make sure that your original files documented on your Excel file are on the same folder too!
+* Make sure that your original files documented on your Excel file are on the same folder as well.

 <img width="771" alt="Screen Shot 2019-06-19 at 2 44 20 AM" src="https://user-images.githubusercontent.com/6395465/59755888-901d2400-923d-11e9-82e9-5d0371eae5bd.png">